fabioalmeida100/design-patterns-samples/README.md

 Each pattern is in a separate folder.
 The folder contains a `README.md` file with a description of the pattern and a sample of the pattern in C#.

 - The creational patterns are in the `Creational` folder.
-- The structural patterns are in the `Structural` folder (in soon).
+- The structural patterns are in the `Structural` folder.
-- The behavioral patterns are in the `Behavioral` folder (in soon).
+- The behavioral patterns are in the `Behavioral` folder.

 Open the solution in Visual Studio 2022 and run the specific project that you want understand.